 Before you begin inspecting your records, make sure you’ve found the brightest, most intense light in the shop.
-Probably best getting together a decent pile of records before you plant yourself, too.
+It's probably best to get together a decent pile of records before you plant yourself, too.

-It’s worth noting that not everything you find on the record is necessarily a reason to throw it back to the ocean.
+It’s worth noting that not everything you find on the record is necessarily a reason to throw it back into the ocean.
 Dirt, for example, can often be cleaned quite easily, as can hairs that at first might seem alarmingly like scratches.
-Safest asking the shop owner to give it a quick dust, as dirt can also conceal more problematic marks that, as much as anything, you don’t want to be accused of causing.
+You shouldn't hesitate to ask the shop owner to give it a quick dust, as dirt can also conceal more problematic marks that, as much as anything, you don’t want to be accused of causing.

 Scuffs can also look pretty worrying, but often they’re so shallow as to be barely audible, if at all.
 What you really want to take care looking for is scratches: ones running parallel to the grooves will call the stylus to skip, while perpendicular ones will cause loud pops.

 Even if you find some, though, try running your finger gently over them before panicking unduly.
 If you don’t feel the scratch as well as see it, it’s possible your stylus won’t either.
 Music matters here, too, as does run time: quieter music will show up audible scratches more clearly than anything raucous, while a longer play time might mean shallower grooves thus scratches not needing to be so deep to be heard.